smart-on-fhir/Swift-FHIR/README.md

 ```
 [ ] Update/modernize FHIRSearch
-[ ] Add convenience methods to working with resources in code
+[ ] More convenience methods to working with resources in code
 [ ] Create enums for `code` type properties
 [ ] Nice support for simple PATCH operations
 [ ] Handle resource versions nicely
 [ ] Create a default behavior when a modifierExtension is detected
 [ ] Search: report search parameters that the server ignored
-[?]
-Use non-optional properties and implement failable initializers (see
-    @smart-on-fhir/fhir-parser:feature/swift-failable-init)
 ```

 Working, at least to some extent: